citta-lab/ruby/Array.md

 data_hash = { "employeeDetails": data }
 ```

-2. Each
+####2.
+Each

 Similar to typical `for` loop iteration can be done via `each` in ruby on array and/or hash.
 The below example shows how the each iterator traverse through the items of the array.
-Each doesn't mutate the state of original array.
 If we need index of each item then we can also use `each_index`.
+Array #each executes block of code for each element and return the array itself.
+Note the returned original array value doesn't change ( doesn't mutate ).

 ```ruby
 data.each do |each_item|